timescale/docs/getting-started/services.md

 <CloudIntro />

-In the Timescale console, you can create a service to house your Timescale database.

-Each service can contain a single database.
+In the Timescale console, you create a service to house your Timescale database.
+Each service contains a single database.
 If you need more databases, you can create additional services for each.

 When you create a new service, a new `tsdbadmin` user is created.
 This is your administration user that you can connect to your database with.